zainaftab2225/zainaftab2225.github.io/_sociology/theoretical-perspectives.md

 - Symbolic interactionists usually focus on the **micro level**, on social interaction — what people do when they are in one another’s presence.
 - If we were to study homeless, functionalists and conflict would focus on *why* homelessness exists in society.
 The symbolic interactionists would focus on *what* the homeless do and the choices they make in their *day-to-day* lives.

+### Theory and Research

+- Theory and research are both essential for sociology.
+- Every theory must be tested, which requires research.
+- Research often comes up with surprising findings, those results must be explained: For that, we need theory.

 ### Summary of Perspectives

 ![image-center](/images/sociology/theoretical_perspectives.JPG){: .align-center}